Laser Interferometer Lunar Antenna

 Several institutions and researchers across the US and Europe are involved in building an inclusive LILA community.
 The current LILA team comprises experts in experimental gravitational physics, multi-messenger astrophysics, planetary geoscience, radiation hardening, and lunar exploration.
 A list of collaborating institutions in LILA studies and proposals is listed below.

 To join the LILA mailing list for updates on projects and meetings, please fill out the form.
-Weekly LILA Collaboration calls are on zoom from Tuesdays at 10 am US Central Time.
-To join the LILA Collaboration, please email: lunarlabs@vanderbilt.edu
+LILA community calls are first Tuesday of each month, at 10 am US Central Time.
+To learn more about the LILA Collaboration, please email: lunarlabs@vanderbilt.edu